 • A new generic drug becomes available.
-Sometimes, a new generic drug comes along that works as well as a drug on the Drug List now.
-When that happens, we may remove the current drug, but your cost for the new drug will stay the same or will be lower.
+Sometimes, a new generic drug comes on the market that works as well as a brand name drug on the Drug List now.
+When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same or be lower.